 Finally, Minneapolis is a foodie’s dream featuring a number of different eclectic neighborhoods with affordable food options.
 You’ll find a number of different cultural experiences based on the neighborhoods you visit.
 Consider venturing off to Northeast, Lake Street, Uptown, North Loop and Lyn-Lake neighborhoods to find some of the best strips of food options.

 Oh, if you like beer, Minneapolis has some of the top breweries in the country.
 Consider this list of the best breweries in Minneapolis to fill your thirst pallet.
+Looking for more ideas.
+Check out this list of tours and attractions.

 Recommended By Kyle from Via Travelers